Back to Blog

 After a few weeks of ChatGPT journaling, you’ll likely notice some gaps:

-No Pattern Recognition
+No Automatic Journal Pattern Recognition

 Patterns in your thoughts reveal more than any single entry.
 Do you always feel anxious on Sunday nights?
 Does frustration with your partner spike when you’re stressed at work?
 Do certain projects consistently drain you?

-Text-Only Limitations
+Prompt-First Limitations

 Making the Most of AI Journaling